-Note: The minimum allowed bar count is 4.
+Note: When Q-Mode is enabled, the minimum allowed bar count is 4.

-Serial Cmd: <K477, status, fixed symbol length status, fixed symbol length, minimum
+Serial Cmd: < K477, status, fixed symbol length status, fixed symbol length, minimum

 4 to 16 (Q-Mode)

 Bar Width Status (Pharmacode)

 Definition: If set to Mixed, the imager will autodiscriminate between narrow bars and wide bars.
 If set to All Narrow, all bars will be considered as narrow bars.
 If set to All Wide, all bars will be considered as wide bars.
 If set to Fixed Threshold, it will use the fixed threshold value to determine whether the bars are narrow or wide.
 The Bar Width Status setting will be ignored when the imager is able to tell the difference between the narrow and the wide bars.